-- (1) Subject to subsection (2), every person giving evidence at an inquiry must answer any relevant question. - (2) The law regarding a witness's privilege in a court of Law applies equally to any person being questioned at an inquiry. - (3) The person presiding at an inquiry may direct that any evidence given by a person during an inquiry may not be used for the purposes of sections 55A to 55D, or any appeal relating to those sections, or in any criminal or disciplinary proceedings against that person except in criminal proceedings on a charge of perjury against that person. - [subsection (3) substituted by section 33 of Act 72 of 1997] - (4) When a directive has been issued under subsection (3), the person involved is not entitled to refuse to answer any relevant question only on the grounds that the answer could expose that person to a criminal charge, disciplinary proceedings or a recommendation under section 55A. - [subsection (4) substituted by section 33 of Act 72 of 1997] - (5) A person instructed in terms of section $\overline{70(c)}$ must comply with that instruction unless the person has sufficient cause for not doing so.
+- (1) Subject to subsection (2), every person giving evidence at an inquiry must answer any relevant question. - (2) The law regarding a witness's privilege in a court of Law applies equally to any person being questioned at an inquiry. - (3) The person presiding at an inquiry may direct that any evidence given by a person during an inquiry may not be used in any criminal or disciplinary proceedings against that person except in criminal proceedings on a charge of perjury against that person.

+[subsection (3) substituted by section 33 of Act 72 of 1997 and by section 24 of Act 74 of 2008]

+- (4) When a directive has been issued under subsection (3), the person involved is not entitled to refuse to answer any relevant question only on the grounds that the answer could expose that person to a criminal charge, disciplinary proceedings or a recommendation under section 55A. - [subsection (4) substituted by section 33 of Act 72 of 1997] - (5) A person instructed in terms of section 70(c) must comply with that instruction unless the person has sufficient cause for not doing so.